What is GDPR?

 What The Company of Biologists is doing for GDPR

-The Company of Biologists considers privacy and confidentiality to be of the utmost importance and have undertaken comprehensive risk assessments to ensure full compliance with the new regulations, together with extensive steps to ensure individuals’ personal data is protected.
+The Company of Biologists considers privacy and confidentiality to be of the utmost importance and have undertaken comprehensive risk assessments to ensure compliance with the new regulations, together with extensive steps to ensure individuals’ personal data is protected.

 We believe that the GDPR is an important step forward for clarifying and enabling individual privacy rights and are committed to GDPR compliance across all our publishing platforms.